bibliadelpueblo/BibliaLibre/Bibles/SpanishEnglish.blm-web/27-Daniel.md

 i1 ^15^ “Now, Lord our God, who has brought your people out of the land of Egypt with a mighty hand, and have gotten yourself renown, as it is today, we have sinned.
 We have done wickedly. ^16^ Lord, according to all your righteousness, please let your anger and your wrath be turned away from your city Jerusalem, your holy mountain; because for our sins and for the iniquities of our fathers, Jerusalem and your people have become a reproach to all who are around us.

 i1 ^17^ “Now therefore, our God, listen to the prayer of your servant and to his petitions, and cause your face to shine on your sanctuary that is desolate, for the Lord’s sake. ^18^ My God, turn your ear and hear.
 Open your eyes and see our desolations, and the city which is called by your name; for we do not present our petitions before you for our righteousness, but for your great mercies’ sake. ^19^ Lord, hear.
 Lord, forgive.
 Lord, listen and do.
-Don’t defer, for your own sake, my God, because your city and your people are called by your name.” ^20^ While I was speaking, praying, and confessing my sin and the sin of my people Israel, and presenting my supplication before Yahweh my God for the holy mountain of my God— ^21^ yes, while I was speaking in prayer—the man Gabriel, whom I had seen in the vision at the beginning, being caused to fly swiftly, touched me about the time of the evening offering. ^22^ He instructed me and talked with me, and said, “Daniel, I have now come to give you wisdom and understanding. ^23^ At the beginning of your petitions the commandment went out, and I have come to tell you, for you are greatly beloved.
+Don’t defer, for your own sake, my God, because your city and your people are called by your name.”

+^20^ While I was speaking, praying, and confessing my sin and the sin of my people Israel, and presenting my supplication before Yahweh my God for the holy mountain of my God— ^21^ yes, while I was speaking in prayer—the man Gabriel, whom I had seen in the vision at the beginning, being caused to fly swiftly, touched me about the time of the evening offering. ^22^ He instructed me and talked with me, and said, “Daniel, I have now come to give you wisdom and understanding. ^23^ At the beginning of your petitions the commandment went out, and I have come to tell you, for you are greatly beloved.
 Therefore consider the matter and understand the vision.

 ^24^ “Seventy weeks are decreed on your people and on your holy city, to finish disobedience, to make an end of sins, to make reconciliation for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy, and to anoint the most holy.

 ^25^ “Know therefore and discern that from the going out of the commandment to restore and build Jerusalem to the Anointed One,^a^ the prince, will be seven weeks and sixty-two weeks.
 It will be built again, with street and moat, even in troubled times. ^26^ After the sixty-two weeks the Anointed One^b^ will be cut off, and will have nothing.
 The people of the prince who come will destroy the city and the sanctuary.
 Its end will be with a flood, and war will be even to the end.
 Desolations are determined. ^27^ He will make a firm covenant with many for one week.
 In the middle of the week he will cause the sacrifice and the offering to cease.
 On the wing of abominations will come one who makes desolate; and even to the decreed full end, wrath will be poured out on the desolate.”
 ^a^[**9:25** “Anointed One” can also be translated “Messiah” (same as “Christ”).] ^b^[**9:26** “Anointed One” can also be translated “Messiah” (same as “Christ”).]

-\bibleendparacol
-\biblebeginparacol
+\nopandoc{\end{otherlanguage}}
+\switchcolumn[0]*

 # 10
 ## La preparación de Daniel para la visiona mediante el ayuno